 Primitives with several arguments are always curried.
 The C function does not necessarily have the same name as the ML function.

-External functions thus defined can be specified in interface files or sig...end signatures either as regular values val name : type thus hiding their implementation as a C function, or explicitly as "manifest" external functions
+External functions thus defined can be specified in interface files or sig...end signatures either as regular values thus hiding their implementation as a C function, or explicitly as "manifest" external functions